sustainsw/anon-pipeline-doc/anon-pipeline/docs/features.md

         <DICOM file 2>

 ```
-The anonymisation rename the subfolder and DICOM files.
+The anonymisation rename the subfolder and DICOM files in output.

 ```
 <output_folder>/